-2) A student on probation or continued probation does not meet the terms of Probation during a Fall or Spring semester, they are Suspended (i.e., you were on probation at the end of Fall 2013 and do not earn a 2.00 current semester grade point average in your Spring 2014 UHM coursework).
+When a student is on Probation or Continued Probation and does not meet the terms of Probation during a Fall or Spring semester, they are Suspended (i.e., a student was on Probation at the end of Spring 2019 and does not earn a 2.00 semester GPA in Fall 2019 coursework).

 Students on Suspension are required to sit-out for one regular (Fall or Spring) semester.
 During this Suspension period a student will not be allowed to register for any courses at Mānoa.
 This includes all regular semester courses and those offered through Outreach College.

 Students on Suspension must reapply to return to Mānoa and are ineligible for a leave of absence during their sit-out semester.
 Readmission is guaranteed on a probationary status, provided they meet the following conditions:

 - Have not taken any credit courses at an educational institution since their Suspension semester (includes Summer Sessions when suspended at the end of Spring).

 - Submit the Common Application Form to the Office of Admissions, meeting all published deadlines and submitting applicable fees.
 A Suspended student needs to apply as a transfer student.
-Information on admission can be found at http://manoa.hawaii.edu/admissions/undergrad/.
+Click here for more information on admission.

-c) Return during the regular semester immediately following their suspension semester.
+- Return during the regular semester immediately following their Suspension semester.

 Students readmitted after Suspension are subject to the terms of probation.
 As Suspension can occur only once, a student who does not meet the terms of Probation when readmitted after Suspension is Dismissed.

-Students who have been suspended and who subsequently fail to maintain the minimum academic requirements of UHM or their collage, school, or program or fail to meet the terms of probation may be dismissed at the end of Spring semesters.
+Students who have been Suspended and who subsequently fail to maintain the minimum academic requirements of UHM or their college, school, or program or fail to meet the terms of Probation may be Dismissed at the end of Fall or Spring semesters.
 Such students will be readmitted only in unusual circumstances and only after they sit-out for a minimum period of a year and demonstrate a readiness to return to UHM.
-The procedure for readmission as a pre-major student through the Mānoa Advising Center can be found at http://manoa.hawaii.edu/undergrad/mac/readmission-dismissal/.
+The procedure for readmission as a pre-major student through the Mānoa Advising Center can be found on our Readmissions Page.
 Students admitted on Probation may be Dismissed again if they fail to maintain the minimum academic requirements or to meet the terms of Probation.